 2014 AIDS, Dr. Anthony S. Fauci discusses the main challenges of scientific discovery HIV Curae Vacina

-A cure for HIV and a vaccine to prevent infection are essential to achieve the purpose of the HIV / AIDS pandemic, but researchers must learn more to develop any intervention, said Dr. Anthony S. Fauci, MD, director of National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health ((in English: National Institutes of Health, NIH)).
+Monday, 21 July A cure for HIV and a vaccine to prevent infection are essential to the end of the HIV / AIDS pandemic, but researchers must learn much more to develop any intervention, said Dr. Anthony S Fauci, MD, director of the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH).
+Fauci's remarks were delivered at the 20 International AIDS Conference (2014 AIDS) in Melbourne, Australia as part of his plenary address, "Critical Challenges in the Discovery of HIV: Cure and Vaccine."

 "We can look forward to the world without AIDS based on the methods of treatment and prevention that we already have," Fauci said.
 "However, there is no doubt in my mind that we could achieve this goal more quickly and permanently, if we could offer the possibility of a curative or at least maintained / sustained virologic remission in the absence of therapy for a substantial proportion individuals infected with HIV, while at the same time increases our prevention options combination with the vaccine. "